☰

 Jane Jordan

-Jane (she/her) is a Program Associate on the Pasture Project team at the Wallace Center.
-Before landing at the Pasture Project in 2019, Jane worked on ecological research and restoration projects in Iowa tallgrass prairies and Florida scrub.
-Her interest in resilient, regenerative farming systems comes from a love of food and community and a deep interest in agroecology.
+Jane (she/her) is a Project Manager on the Pasture Project team at the Wallace Center.
+Before landing at the Pasture Project in 2019, Jane worked on ecological research and restoration projects in Iowa prairies and Florida scrub.
+Her interest in democratized, regenerative farming systems comes from a love of food, a deep interest in agroecology, and a commitment to movements that build collective power and prioritize people and land.
 Jane has a background in community ecology and grassland ecosystems and holds a B.A. in Biology from Grinnell College.
-She is based in Chicago, IL.
+Jane is based in Chicago, IL.

 Funders